Are contributions to an organization that has not received an exemption determination letter deductible?

 Organization Did Not File Form 1023

 Federal tax law generally requires that an organization timely file Form 1023, before it can qualify for exemption from federal income tax as a section 501(c)(3) charitable organization, or receive deductible charitable contributions.
 Therefore, contributions to an organization that has not filed Form 1023 are not deductible.
 Churches and very small organizations (under $5,000 annual income) may receive tax deductible contributions even though they have not filed Form 1023.
 However see further below.

 Organizations Not Required to File Form 1023

 Churches and organizations with annual gross receipts normally less than $5,000 are not required to file Form 1023 and obtain recognition of tax exemption for contributors’ contributions to them to be tax deductible.
-Although there is no requirement to do so, many churches and small organizations seek IRS recognition because recognition assures contributors that contributions are deductible.
+Although there is no requirement to do so, most churches and small organizations seek IRS recognition because recognition assures contributors that contributions are deductible.
 Otherwise, there is no assurance that donations will be tax deductible.
 For more information, see Publication 1828, Tax Guide for Churches and Religious Organizations, and Public Charity – Exemption Application.